ovistetom/deftan-ii/README.md

 Official implementation of IEEE/ACM Transactions on Audio, Speech, and Language Processing (IEEE/ACM TASLP) 2024 paper **"[DeFTAN-II: Efficient multichannel speech enhancement with subgroup processing](https://arxiv.org/pdf/2308.15777) (accepted)"**.

+*In this work, we present DeFTAN-II, an efficient multichannel speech enhancement model based on transformer architecture and subgroup processing.
+Despite the success of transformers in speech enhancement, they face challenges in capturing local relations, reducing the high computational complexity, and lowering memory usage.
+To address these limitations, we introduce subgroup processing in our model, combining subgroups of locally emphasized features with other subgroups containing original features.
+The subgroup processing is implemented in several blocks of the proposed network.
+In the proposed split dense blocks extracting spatial features, a pair of subgroups is sequentially concatenated and processed by convolution layers to effectively reduce the computational complexity and memory usage.
+For the F- and T-transformers extracting temporal and spectral relations, we introduce crossattention between subgroups to identify relationships between locally emphasized and non-emphasized features.
+The dual-path feedforward network then aggregates attended features in terms of the gating of local features processed by dilated convolutions.
+Through extensive comparisons with state-of-the-art multichannel speech enhancement models, we demonstrate that DeFTAN-II with subgroup processing outperforms existing methods at significantly lower computational complexity.
+Moreover, we evaluate the model’s generalization capability on real-world data without fine-tuning, which further demonstrates its effectiveness in practical scenarios.*

 ![DeFTAN-II figure](fig/Fig_overall_architecture.png)

 ## 1. Setup